-A graduate of Oberlin College and Harvard Divinity School (Masters of Theological Studies), Rabbi Audrey was ordained by the Reconstructionist Rabbinical College in 2007, where she also received a Wexner Graduate Fellowship.
+A graduate of Oberlin College and Harvard Divinity School (Masters of Theological Studies), Rabbi Berkman was ordained by the Reconstructionist Rabbinical College in 2007, where she also received a Wexner Graduate Fellowship.
 She has served as a teacher, service leader, and officiant in a wide variety of Jewish contexts and communities.
 Most recently serving as Campus Rabbi and Hillel Director at Wellesley College, for six years she was rabbi of Shir Hadash, a congregation in Newton, MA.
 Rabbi Berkman has also served as a chaplain for Hebrew Senior Life and for Newton-Wellesley Hospital, an educator for the prestigious Bronfman Youth Fellowships in Israel, a cantor at Congregation Mishkan Tefila, and a teacher for Parenting Through a Jewish Lens, through Hebrew College.

-Rabbi Audrey has spent time learning and living in Israel, at Pardes Institute for Jewish Studies, Hebrew University, Ben Gurion University, among others, and deeply loves the language and cultural landscape of Israel.
+Rabbi Berkman has spent time learning and living in Israel, at Pardes Institute for Jewish Studies, Hebrew University, Ben Gurion University, among others, and deeply loves the language and cultural landscape of Israel.
 She has officiated at many life-cycle events for unaffiliated families throughout the Boston area, and loves the work of engaging all who wish to connect to Jewish life and community, from any background.

-Rabbi Audrey believes that it is our Jewish obligation to create an ongoing dialogue between our individual torah (our life experiences, passions, challenges, and questions) and Torah (Jewish text, tradition, culture, and wisdom in all of its many forms).
+Rabbi Berkman believes that it is our Jewish obligation to create an ongoing dialogue between our individual torah (our life experiences, passions, challenges, and questions) and Torah (Jewish text, tradition, culture, and wisdom in all of its many forms).

 When we bring our own voices into conversation with Torah, we are participating in the sacred task of the creation of new wisdom, and a better world.

-Rabbi Audrey is married to Rabbi Jethro Berkman, Dean of Jewish Education at Gann Academy in Waltham.
+Rabbi Berkman is married to Rabbi Jethro Berkman, Dean of Jewish Education at Gann Academy in Waltham.
 They have three sons, Gavi, Ami, and Edan, and a very sweet dog they adopted named Coco Rose.
 Edan will be attending TCEE starting in September.
 They live in the village of Auburndale in Newton.